 The Cooperative is funded by a variety of sources including, but not limited to: State Base Funding, State Competitive Grants, Federate Grant Funds, and local School District Consortia contributions.

 Special grants have been applied for, approved, and received which have partially or totally funded the following WDMESC positions and program needs: Gifted and Talented, Literacy, Science and Math Specialists, Career Education, Early Childhood Special Education(Ages 3-5), HIPPY, Tobacco Prevention, Distance Learning and Technology.
 Additionally, staff development training grants have been awarded for areas such as: Pathwise Training Leadership, Math/Science (MSP)Enhancing Education Through Technology (EETT), Leadership, Mentor Training, and College and Career Readiness Preparatory.

-During 2014-2015 year, 7,753 participants attended professional development sponsored by Wilbur Mills Education Service Cooperative.
-Three hundred eighty-four different sessions were offered.
-The topics of these activities were based primarily on results of needs assessment surveys conducted in each school building in our service area during 2014-15.
+During 2019-2020 year, 9684 participants attended professional development sponsored by Wilbur Mills Education Service Cooperative.
+483 different sessions were offered.
+The topics of these activities were based primarily on results of needs assessment surveys.

 Wilbur D. Mills Education Service Cooperative staff will continue to survey the administrators, teachers, and school personnel in our seventeen member districts to determine the services that are needed.
 Data trends will be monitored to help the cooperative staff in planning for professional development in the future.